 Breathing in silica dust can also cause other serious diseases, such as:

-- autoimmune disease, such as scleroderma.
+autoimmune diseases, such as scleroderma

 Safe Work Australia publishes exposure standards for airborne contaminants in the workplace.

 The workplace exposure standard for crystalline silica dust (listed under Quartz (respirable dust)) is 0.05 mg/m3 as a time-weighted average) airborne concentration over 8 hours.

 An 8-hour time-weighted average (TWA) exposure standard is the average airborne concentration of a particular substance permitted over an 8-hour working day, 5-day working week.
 For people working extended shifts, the TWA will need to be adjusted.

 The workplace exposure standard for respirable crystalline silica is based on the levels found in a person’s breathing zone, outside of any respiratory protective equipment that may be in use.